-In general, modules labeled as extensions are included in the Apache software package, but are usually not compiled into the server statically.
+Modules labeled as extensions are included in the Apache software package, but are usually not compiled into the server statically.
 In openSUSE Leap, they are available as shared objects that can be loaded into Apache at runtime.

 External modules

 Modules labeled external are not included in the official Apache distribution.
 However, openSUSE Leap provides several of them.